bougueil/make_proxy/README.md

 ```

 ### umbrella
-`make_proxy` may be part of an umbrella app (e.g. with phoenix)
+`make_proxy` may be part of an umbrella app (e.g. with phoenix).

-Umbrella apps have 2 main benefits, improve the overall cpu efficiency (1 system instead of 2 or more) and memory usage.
+Umbrella apps have 2 main benefits, improve the overall cpu efficiency (1 system instead of 2 or more) and memory usage (socket lib shared with make_proxy and phoenix).

 ### systemd